dineshdini60/kaggle/README.md

 # ML
-This is my first repo on machine learning.
-Learning ML.
+This repo contains my work on kaggle.